Is the Governor-General allowed inside the House of Representatives?

 Like many traditions in the Australian Parliament, this practice is inherited from the British Parliament where the monarch does not enter the House of Commons or ‘people’s house’.

-The tradition continues in the Australian Parliament where the Governor-General – the official representative of the Monarch – does not enter the House of Representatives.
-This means that when the Governor-General opens a new Parliament, he or she does so from the Senate.
+The tradition continues in the Australian Parliament where the Governor-General – the official representative of the monarch – does not enter the House of Representatives.
+This means that when the Governor-General opens a new Parliament, they do so from the Senate.